The Work 2015

 In this vein, I realise that I seem to have lost touch with a large number of friends who although still shuffling along in this mortal coil, I do not seem to have seen or heard from in ages.
 A very large part of this, of course, has been down to me and the way I seem unable to stay in one place for very long.

 In an attempt to rectify this in the case of at least a few people, may I draw your attention to the fact that we have a venue that works well for us that in the form of Cowdray Hall .
 It is reasonably accessible, we remain on good terms with Julie, our excellent cook, and there are very comfortable accommodations on a B&B basis within easy reach including even in 5 minute walking distance if you do not come by car.
 Full details of these can be seen in the website www.stillness.co.uk/courses Cowdray Hall is at Easebourne near Midhurst in West Sussex.
-And the next course there (four days) is from the 5th to 9th February 2015.
-There will be another in May and the third one for the year will be in October.
+And the next course there (four days) will be in October.

 To see where my work is going you may care to visit "Articles" where I have just posted a rather substantial offering called “The Work 2015”.
 It might be an interesting read if you are snowed in somewhere; it is quite long.